|

 Catherine: "He... accepted all, as how things are, thought that nobody had any right to complain or interfere in anyway whatsoever.
 Even though he knew what was awful, was awful, what was wrong, was wrong.
 He thought it unfitting to ever take any action about anything whatsoever, except to go on doing as something within him directed."

-Catherine calls this his mistake, not the philosophy, which is certainly a convenient one for a wealthy man slumming among the poor, and the Procuress accompanying him, but rather that he rose up and complained, wanting the restaurant manager to drive off the children (which, in the play version, are chased away by weapon-wielding waiters and chefs).
+Catherine calls this his mistake, not his philosophy, which is certainly a convenient one for a wealthy man slumming among the poor, and the Procuress accompanying him.
+But in Catherine's recollection of the minutes leading up to Sebastian's death, she tells of him rising up to complain to the restaurant manager and complained, wanting him to drive the children away (which, in the play version, are chased away by weapon-wielding waiters and chefs).

 The catharsis of finally remembering what happened overwhelms Catherine and the listeners, particularly Mrs. Venable, who begins speaking to Doc Cukrowicz as if he is Sebastian.
 She leads Cukrowicz inside, exulting as they walk arm-and-arm to Venable's ornate elevator-chair which, as it hoists Venable up into the mansion's upper floor, tells the silently observing Cukrowicz,